joemccall86/cop5600-term-paper/term_paper.md

 * RMAB - How does this improve on the GSG abstraction?
 Are there any assumptions being made?
 * GSG-I - Same question
 * MINION - Is this seemingly the ultimate solution?
 How would it perform against GSG-I?
 How can its work be combined with previous work discussed in this paper?
+* Additional insight - how this problem is still not fully addressed, and what could be done in further research.

+The introduction of GSG has effectively abstracted the conflict between poachers and the law enforcement agents attempting to stop them.
+The ability to simulate multiple rounds against a simulated human presents a clear benefit for learning algorithms to assist in the deployment of guards to patrol vast areas.
+Fang et al. [@fang15] showed that the enhanced PA-M strategy provided a high average expected utility compared to the baseline algorithm used.
+Assuming the abstraction is valid, this indicates the strategy would be successful if employed by actual law enforcement.

+However, the assumption that adversaries act with bounded rationality may only be useful in the short-term.
+Access to computing resources (and even the PAWS application) is growing more ubiquitous, and it's only a matter of time before poachers have the same access to the AI research as law enforcement.
+A means to detect whether or not the attacker is utilizing AI assistance would be highly valuable in this case.

 <!-- Write up a conclusion that summarizes your analysis of the research.
 Has
 the field been advanced with the research presented in the paper?
 What is the